beehive-spg/beehive/README.md

 git submodule update --init --recursive
 ```

-The repository includes a ```docker-compose.yml``` file, which is starts up all containers needed
+The repository includes a ```docker-compose.yml``` file, which starts up all containers needed
 for Beehive to work properly.
 The Frontend, Backend, Routing and Generator images will all be pulled
-from docker-hub, only the database image will have to be built manually.
+from docker-hub, only the database image has to be built manually.

 ### Database Docker Image
 To build the database image the following commands will have to be executed: